Questions on enrolling? We're here 9am-9pm ET Mon-Fri

 What are the job duties for medical assistants vs medical coders?

-Medical assistant support patients in a combination of administrative tasks and clinical responsibilities, while medical coders support medical professionals behind-the-scenes.
+Medical assistants support patients in a combination of administrative tasks and clinical responsibilities, while medical coders support medical professionals behind-the-scenes.

 Being in the medical field, both medical assistants and medical coders face some overlap in what they need to know to be successful in their roles.
 Their job titles explain a bit about what they do, but there’s so much more.